Dealing with Fatigue: It’s not a problem, it’s a symptom

-Electron Transport Chain (ETC): potential energy stored in the reduced coenzymes, is used to drive the synthesis of large amounts of ATP.
+Electron Transport Chain (ETC): potential energy, stored in the reduced coenzymes is used to drive the synthesis of large amounts of ATP

 The supply of essential nutrients is key for the smooth functioning of mitochondria and the cellular respiration (energy production) process.
-When you don’t have the specific nutrition that your body needs, your mitochondria can’t get the proper building blocks to produce ATP to give you the energy you need to get your day to day activities done, for example:
+When you don’t have the specific nutrition that your body needs, your mitochondria can’t get the proper building blocks to produce ATP to give you the energy you need to get your day-to-day activities done, for example:

-B vitamins: Thiamine (B1), Riboflavin (B2), Niacin (B3), Pantothenic acid (B5), vitamin B6 are essential coenzymes in the TCA cycle.
+B vitamins: Thiamine (B1), Riboflavin (B2), Niacin (B3), Pantothenic acid (B5), and vitamin B6 are essential coenzymes in the TCA cycle.
 Deficiency in B vitamins can negatively impact metabolism and mitochondrial production of energy.1

-Coenzyme Q 10 (CoQ10) is a naturally occurring molecule that plays a key role in Electron Transport Chain pathway and ATP production in mitochondria.
-When CoQ10 is depleted energy production in cells is reduced leading to fatigue symptoms consistently reported in CoQ10-deficient populations.2
+Coenzyme Q 10 (CoQ10): is a naturally occurring molecule that plays a key role in Electron Transport Chain pathway and ATP production in mitochondria.
+When CoQ10 is depleted, energy production in cells is reduced, leading to fatigue symptoms consistently reported in CoQ10-deficient populations.2

 The essential nutrients enhancing energy production can be provided either as supplements or in a form of foods that contain specific ingredients that enhance cellular respiration pathways and mitochondrial health*.

-Different people need different nutrients, which can be recommended from food and/or supplement sources to address cellular needs on a molecular level.
+Different people need different nutrients, which can be recommended from food and/or supplement sources to address cellular support on a molecular level.
 While some people may show the need for enhancing energy production pathway activities, others necessitate specific antioxidant and mitochondrial biogenesis support.
-In some cases the same nutrient can be recommended for different reasons to different individuals.
-For instance, while one person may need resveratrol as a supplement for addressing oxidative stress, others may benefit from resveratrol or another nutrient needed to support mitochondrial biogenesis via consumption of grapes or dark berries to support mitochondrial health and energy generation for your body.
+In some cases, the same nutrient can be recommended for different reasons to different individuals.
+For instance, while one person may need resveratrol as a supplement for addressing oxidative stress, others may benefit from resveratrol or another nutrient needed to support mitochondrial biogenesis via the consumption of grapes or dark berries to support mitochondrial health and energy generation for your body*.

 What nutrients give YOU energy, naturally?